-Nevertheless, from the beginning of the EMU to the present there has been no clear evidence of a spontaneous CA rebalancing process within the EMU, despite a strong adjustment in the external imbalances of the eurozone peripheral countries during the financial crisis.
+Nevertheless, from the beginning of the EMU to the present there has been no clear evidence of a spontaneous CA rebalancing process within the EMU, despite a strong adjustment in the external imbalances of the Eurozone peripheral countries during the financial crisis.

-Various explanations have been proposed in the literature for the persistence of CA deficits among EU periphery members, including, for example, a lack of competitiveness due to high unit labour costs or unproductive investment in non-tradable sectors (i.e. housing investment).
+In the literature various explanations have been proposed for the persistence of CA deficits among EU periphery members, including, for example, a lack of competitiveness due to high unit labour costs or unproductive investment in non-tradable sectors (i.e. housing investment).
 Blanchard and Giavazzi (2002) offered another interesting explanation immediately after the creation of the EMU.
-By analysing the causes of eurozone imbalances the authors showed that national saving and investment correlations in the periphery decreased significantly, especially as European financial integration intensified (i.e. with the creation of the single currency).
-They considered this evidence to be an indication of the EMU suitability to create a well-integrated capital market (i.e. 'home bias reduction').
-They also found that the 1980 Feldstein and Horioka, puzzle (i.e. the absence of capital outflows from higher income per capita countries to poorer countries with higher expected returns) did not hold in the eurozone, interpreting this fact as an increase of financial integration and a natural cause of CA divergences among EMU countries2 that reflected opportunities to catch up and for future convergence in the periphery.3 Ten years later the stylised facts have shown that the persistent deficits in many peripheral countries have not been accompanied by a significant growth process able to stimulate a long-run rebalancing, as neoclassical theory predicts.
+By analysing the causes of Eurozone imbalances the authors showed that national saving and investment correlations in the periphery decreased significantly, especially as European financial integration intensified (i.e. with the creation of the single currency).
+They considered this evidence to be an indication of the EMU suitability to create a well-integrated capital market (i.e. "home bias reduction").
+They also found that the Feldstein and Horioka, 1980 puzzle (i.e. the absence of capital outflows from higher income per capita countries to poorer countries with higher expected returns) did not hold in the Eurozone, interpreting this fact as an increase of financial integration and a natural cause of CA divergences among EMU countries that reflected opportunities for catching up and future convergence in the periphery.
+Ten years later the stylized facts have shown that the persistent deficits in many peripheral countries have not been accompanied by a significant growth process able to stimulate a long run rebalancing as neoclassical theory predicts.

-In this paper we explore the causes of the persistent CA divergences among eurozone countries (i.e. CA 'core-periphery dualism') during the EMU, focusing on the role of the European financial integration process.
-To this end we examine the impact of capital flows liberalisation (in addition to the main CA determinants) within the eurozone, using different time samples, groups of countries and econometric techniques and control variables.
+In the paper we explore the causes of the persistent CA divergences among Eurozone countries (i. e.
+CA "core-periphery dualism") during the EMU focusing on the role of the European financial integration process.
+To this end we examine the impact of capital flows liberalization (in addition to the main CA determinants) within the Eurozone using different time samples, groups of countries and econometric techniques and control variables.
 Robustness checks are also performed by taking into account the role of financial integration using two different indicators: the Chinn and Ito (2008) index of capital openness (known as the de iure measure) and a financial diffusion indicator that considers the ratio of financial assets plus liabilities to GDP for each country compared with the rest of the world (a de facto measure); both are available for a broad set of countries.
-Although these two capital openness indices are very different (they capture different aspects of financial development), they allow for complementary sources of information on the phenomenon of financial integration to be explored.
-Since Blanchard and Giavazzi (2002), a large body of literature has investigated the determinants of CA balances for different sets of countries using various regressors (income per capita, exchange rates, trade openness, Net Foreign Assets, budget balances, GDP growth, population growth, interest rates, oil price, dependency ratios, financial development measures and institutional factors).
-4 However, to the best of our knowledge, no paper
+Although these two capital openness indices are very different (they capture different aspects of financial development), they allow complementary sources of information on the phenomenon of financial integration to be explored.
+Since Blanchard and Giavazzi (2002) a large literature has investigated the determinants of CA balances for different sets of countries using various regressors (income per capita, exchange rates, trade openness, Net Foreign Assets, budget balances, GDP growth, population growth, interest rates, oil price, dependency ratios, financial development measures and institutional factors).
+However, to the best of our knowledge, no paper systematically analyses the CA core and periphery effects of financial integration and capital openness in the Eurozone countries.